Last updated September 3rd, 2021.

 Malaysia is ASEAN’s third richest nation right after Singapore and Brunei.
-Therefore, you might guess that property in Kuala Lumpur is more expensive than elsewhere on this list.
+Your first guess might be that property in Kuala Lumpur is more expensive than other cities on this list.

 You can buy a luxury condo right in the center of Kuala Lumpur, Malaysia for around US$4,000 per square meter though – less expensive than Bangkok and about the same price as Manila.

 These factors make Kuala Lumpur one of the best cities in Asia for real estate.
 It’s certainly one of your most versatile choices.
 Malaysia’s lack of foreign ownership restrictions, good value for money, and having residence included is a full package.